About Texas A&M University-San Antonio

 - The University leases a building at Brooks City-Base to house the College of Business and the Department of Counseling & Leadership, and began offering classes at the Alamo University Center to better serve students in northeast San Antonio.

-- TAMU-SA continues to expand its presence at the conveniently located Alamo University Center by offering criminology and information security in addition to undergraduate and graduate degrees in education.
+- A&M-SA continues to expand its presence at the conveniently located Alamo University Center by offering criminology and information security in addition to undergraduate and graduate degrees in education.

 - The College of Business established an iPad rental program, giving students easy, cost-effective access to e-books and more electronic resources.
 The innovate e-book program continues to offer convenience and affordability, and has so far saved students an estimated $1.5 million in its first three years.